Toddlers can be hard to manage on a regular day, but imagine adding anxiety and fear into the mix and it can make for a stressful day.

 1. Keep calm!

 It can be hard as a parent or caregiver to keep calm when you have a toddler screaming bloody murder.
-However, research shows that children especially toddlers are extremely aligned to parent emotions.
+However, research shows that children especially toddlers are highly aligned to parents’ emotions.

 2. Emotion coach, validate and accept emotions

-Once you are feeling calm and ready to handle your toddler it is important to connect and accept your child’s emotion.
+Once you feel calm and ready to handle your toddler it is important to connect and accept your child’s emotions.
 This is not going overboard and making your toddler more worried.
 It is simply noticing and naming the emotion and validating that it is there.
-What we want to convey is we completely understand, but we can get through this and we won’t let this anxiety stop us from doing things.
+We want to convey that we completely understand, but we can get through this and we won’t let this anxiety stop us from doing things.